One of the big questions potential med students ask is the importance of the name of the med school they apply to.

 These can all be individually developed and mastered!

 Thinking about how much the med school you go to matters isn’t an easy process.
 There’s a lot of individual and personal thought that has to go into answering the question.

 What I’ve hoped to highlight here are some of the most common arguments to consider.

-Although I personally feel it doesn’t really matter that much (and I may be biased due to my history), I do appreciate they’ll be many people out there who feel the opposite.
+Although I personally feel it doesn’t really matter too much (and I may be biased due to my history), I do appreciate they’ll be many people out there who feel the opposite.

-Less-than-desirable name of a med school on our CV?
-Better than none!
+A less-than-desirable name of a med school on a CV is still better than none.